Paul-Engerran/DeFi-Endogenous-Fragility/README.md

 **Local projections** (Jordà, 2005) estimate impulse response functions without specifying a VAR system, providing a flexible and robust way to trace the dynamic response of returns to a liquidation shock across horizons h = 0 to 24 hours.

-The combined **Quantile Local Projection** estimates β(τ, h) — the response of quantile τ of the cumulative return distribution at horizon h to a one-unit increase in the (lagged, log-transformed) liquidation shock, controlling for BTC returns, funding rate, and basis spread.
+The combined **Quantile Local Projection** estimates β(τ, h), the response of quantile τ of the cumulative return distribution at horizon h to a one-unit increase in the (lagged, log-transformed) liquidation shock, controlling for BTC returns, funding rate, and basis spread.

 The liquidation shock is orthogonalized with respect to BTC returns in the cross-asset placebo test to isolate the DeFi-specific component (R² of log_liq on BTC returns = 0.077, meaning 92.3% of liquidation variation is DeFi-specific).